rucio/documentation/docs/started/what_is_rucio.md

 to ensure system stability.
 Dataflow autonomy and automation are the key design principles guiding the development of Rucio.
-To reduce the operational overheads of the support staff, it employs an automation framework and also accounts for newer use cases & user requirements of the LHC Run2 experiments.
+To reduce the operational overheads of the support staff, it employs an automation framework and also accounts for newer use cases & user requirements in high energy physics and beyond.

 ## What can Rucio do

-Standing on the shoulders of its predecessor, **ATLAS**, the capabilities of Rucio are currently leveraged for:
+The capabilities of Rucio are:

 - Storage of detector data, simulator data, and user data
 - Unified interfacing of heterogenous network & storage infrastructure